envoyproxy/ratelimit/README.md

 You can specify the debug port with the `DEBUG_PORT` environment variable.
 It defaults to `6070`.

+# Local Cache
+Ratelimit optimally uses [freecache](https://github.com/coocood/freecache) as its local caching layer, which stores the over-the-limit cache keys, and avoid reading redis cache again for the already over-the-limit keys.
+The local cache size can be configured via `LocalCacheSizeInBytes` in the [settings](https://github.com/lyft/ratelimit/blob/master/src/settings/settings.go).
+If `LocalCacheSizeInBytes` is 0, local cache is disabled.

 # Redis

 Ratelimit uses Redis as its caching layer.
 Ratelimit supports two operation modes: